Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/README.md

 ## Learning Outcomes

+Students by the end of the course will be able to ...

 - Analyze Data to express it's meaning
 - Normalize data to express its range and value on the screen
 - Implement standard and non-standard visual displays